LINKS for Areas of "Whole-Person Education" Website

 The websites below vary in function.
 Some provide information, while others offer activities, or links to websites that have been reviewed and are recommended by educators.
 I haven't looked through everything in these websites, but what I've seen looks good, and they'll certainly give you plenty of ideas and activities to explore!

-Science NetLinks (lessons, resources, benchmarks)
+Science NetLinks (lessons, tools, resources, benchmarks)

-Google Web Directory for EDUCATION (this will keep you busy)
+Google Web Directory for EDUCATION (this will keep you busy!)

-And for topics that may stimulate interest and motivation (perhaps even enthusiasm!) for some students:
+For topics that may stimulate interest and motivation (perhaps even enthusiasm!) for some students:

-Science in the Arts — for the science of Color and Music, Photography, Juggling, and more.
+Science in the Arts — for the science of Color and Music, Photography, Juggling, and more;

-The Science of Sports — physics, physiology, nutrition, training, psychology, strategy, equipment, and more, to help you improve your performance and pleasure, for a variety of athletic activities.
+The Science of Sports — physics, physiology, nutrition, training, psychology, strategy, equipment, and more, to help you improve your performance and pleasure, for a variety of athletic activities;

 Another interesting activity is a "design project" that is an opportunity for students to solve problems, to invent or improve a product, or design a strategy for achieving a goal.
 This is fun, and the experience will help them learn scientific thinking, since there is a close relationship between the thinking skills used in science and design, as explained in An Introduction to Design.
-Eventually there will be "design activities" there and here, but until then you can use your own creativity to invent ideas for activities.
+Eventually there will be "design activities" here, but until then you can use your own creativity to invent ideas for activities.

 A DISCLAIMER: